 Whether it’s utilizing edge computing to deliver enough coverage or expanding power and cooling systems, data centers must embrace new technologies to ensure long-term reliability and scalability of the 5G network.

 So how do you ensure the critical infrastructure is empowered for 5G success?
 Start with these future-ready solutions.

 Some data centers have been slow to adopt lithium-ion batteries in their data center.
 But, with concerns over energy costs and the rise of 5G, this will likely shift.

 Lithium-ion batteries provide greater power density in a smaller footprint than VRLA batteries.
 And they’re nearly maintenance-free!
 They have a longer life, which reduces service requirements and replacement costs over the lifetime of the UPS.

 Protect Your Data Center’s Infrastructure

-UPS systems, including Vertiv's Liebert GXT5, help protect critical infrastructure in both centralized and edge network applications with premium power outage protection and continuous power conditioning.
-These UPS systems have integrated intelligent controls which will allow operators to quickly respond to changes in incoming power quality and demand.
+UPS systems help protect critical infrastructure in both centralized and edge network applications with premium power outage protection and continuous power conditioning.
+CEG offers UPS systems from industry-leading OEMs that have integrated intelligent controls which will allow operators to quickly respond to changes in incoming power quality and demand.